huanlin/huanlin.github.io/content/en/blog/2024-03-27-bootstrap5-breaks-redoc-sidemenu/index.md

 I'm not proficient in front-end technologies, so I used a rudimentary method to find the cause -- I removed some code from Docsy, bit by bit, until the side menu's scrolling behavior works.

-It took me almost two days only to find that the issue will be fixed if I remove the following code from Docsy's `/asset/scss/main.scss`:
+It took me almost an entire day just to find that the issue could be resolved by removing the following code from Docsy's `/asset/scss/main.scss`:

 ```scss
 @import "../vendor/bootstrap/scss/bootstrap";